 We review symptoms, treatment history, sleep, panic patterns, trauma stress, and goals.
 We also verify insurance coverage.

-Your team identifies whether counseling, medication management, TMS evaluation, or a combination makes the most sense.
+Your team identifies whether counseling, medication management, skills support, sleep work, or a combination makes the most sense.

 We track anxiety, sleep, function, and side effects so progress is visible and care can adjust when needed.